All rights are reserved for all video, audio and photographic items on this website.

 In particular, Radio New Zealand is the rights holder for many items in the Sound Collection.
 The Sound Archives Ngā Taonga Kōrero were transferred from RNZ to Ngā Taonga Sound & Vision on 1 September 2012.
 All material acquired prior to this date forms part of the historic RNZ Collection.
 This includes material from other broadcasters that was acquired by RNZ Sound Archives Ngā Taonga Kōrero under its contract with the Broadcasting Commission (NZ On Air) to archive radio in New Zealand.
 Ngā Taonga Sound & Vision can facilitate clearance of RNZ material held in its collections on behalf of RNZ.
 For items where third party copyright applies, archive staff will assist users to contact the rights holder.

 Information on how to re-use Ngā Taonga Sound & Vision collection items is available here.
 If you are interested in re-using items in a new production or project, please contact us.
-Ngā Taonga Sound & Vision staff will be able to assist you with rights clearances and access to the best possible copy.
+Ngā Taonga Sound & Vision staff will be able to assist you with rights clearances and access to the best possible copy (audiovisual items on this website are compressed for the web – speak to our staff about supply of high resolution copies).

 Ngā Taonga Sound & Vision is a bicultural organisation, which recognises the Mana Taonga principle: Māori spiritual and cultural connections with the taonga held in our collections.
 Taonga are connected with specific whānau, hapū or iwi for whom they hold significance, for example through the images and sounds of people and places portrayed.
 Consultation is undertaken with relevant Māori stakeholders, and their permission sought, before items may be accessed or re-used.
 Memoranda of understanding with iwi underpin this ongoing dialogue, and formalize our mutual responsibilities for care of and access to sound and moving image taonga.
 Learn more about our partnerships with iwi and the Taonga Māori Collection.